Arn Menconi: Political career

 In 2016, Menconi switched his party affiliation from the Democratic Party to the Green Party.
-Also in 2016, he announced his candidacy for the U.S. Senate seat in Colorado, challenging Democratic incumbent Michael Bennet, who was running for a second term in the Senate.
+Also in 2016, he announced his candidacy for U.S. Senate in the state of Colorado, challenging Democratic incumbent Michael Bennet, who is running for a second term in the Senate.

+In August, Menconi officially endorsed Jill Stein, the Green Party presidential nominee, in the 2016 election.

+In 2018, Menconi switched his affiliation back to the Democratic Party and ran for the Democratic Nomination for the United States House of Representatives for Colorado's 3rd District.
+In the primaries, he placed 3rd with 8.2% of the vote behind Karl Hanlon and Diane Mitsch Bush.

+In 2020, Menconi ran as a Democrat for the Colorado State Senate from Senate District 8.
+Menconi placed 2nd with 44.2% of the vote behind Karl Hanlon who became the Democratic Nominee.

 Early childhood development and environmental activism

 In 2006, Menconi led a tax increase proposal to raise funds for early childhood development that lost at the polls.
 Menconi created a subsequent county-funded million dollar program that was the first early childcare program to bring together all four areas of early childhood — education, health, special needs and family resources.

 Menconi helped to bring permanent funding for open space and placed thousands of areas into preservation.
 He led the successful campaign to acquire the two largest open space parcels in Eagle County.
 Working with a multi-generational ranching family and community activists, prevailed over a two-year period to save a pristine 4000 acre parcel of ranch land that serves as the gateway to Glenwood Canyon.
 Menconi actively supported a public-private partnership to preserve a 70 acre parcel of prime Eagle River land in the heart of the county's most populated area.